The Perfect Kuala Lumpur Itinerary for 2 Days – First Timers Guide to KL

 Dinner at Bukit Bintang

 KL’s biggest collection of roadside restaurants and street food vendors sprawls along Jalan Alor.
-This area comes alive in the evening when the street transforms into a continuous open-air restaurant, with hundreds of plastic tables and chairs and rival caterers shouting out to passers-by to drum up business.
+The Alor Night Market comes alive in the evening when the street transforms into a continuous open-air restaurant, with hundreds of plastic tables and chairs and rival caterers shouting out to passers-by to drum up business.
 We stumbled into an inviting place that had a large table for our group out the front!
 Try and get a table outside, this is where the action happens!
 There is so much to take in here.

-We ordered around 10 Chinese/Malay dishes that consisted of things like grilled fish, chilli crab, Kai-lan (Chinese greens), fried rice, chicken and vegetables in garlic sauce.
+We ordered around 10 Chinese/Malay dishes, including grilled fish, chilli crab, Kai-lan (Chinese greens), fried rice, chicken and vegetables in garlic sauce.
 The food was delicious, quick and super fresh!
 We then washed it down with an incredibly cold tiger beer.
 This is what Malaysia is all about!

 We ended our glorious meal with photos of the Mumma cook!
 She was the absolute sweetest!